dfrank6/Cryptography-Problem/README.md

 After exploring different potential cryptography techniques, I decided that XOR encryption would be fun yet challenging to implement and solve.

 I had fun coming up with the pun in the solution as well as providing a clever hint as to what the key is!
-It was solved by 24 hackers at the event.
+It was solved by 24 participants at the event.